Afcon 2021: Sudan coach Tia tips Nigeria and Egypt to reach the final

 "I do not care about the results of any team except the Egyptian national team.
 Football is not a PlayStation game, or as the book says, but rather different variables."

-Ahmed Hegazy - the man of the match in the Sudan game - said he is relieved that they qualified for the next round as some big teams were eliminated in the preliminary stage.
+Meanwhile, Egypt centre back Ahmed Hegazy, who was named Man of the Match after the game against Sudan, said he is relieved that they qualified for the next round as some big teams were eliminated in the preliminary stage.

 "Now there is no weak team in the African continent, all teams have become unique and organized," the defender said.